 When the showing is complete, follow lockbox procedures to secure the property and return the key to the lockbox.
 Ask the prospect to step outside while you check that all of the doors are locked.
 Notify your office that the showing is complete and state where you are going next.

-For more tips on safe property showing, read the checklist on page 17.
+For more tips on safe property showing, read the "Agent's Property-Showing Safety Checklist" on page 17.